johnietre/commands/README.md

 - A tool to log things throughout the day
 # dotodo
 - A todo list
+# finfo
+- Get some basic file/directory info
 # finances
 - A tool to keep track of finances
 # getlib
 - A place to hold libraries and packages for different programming languages
+# ghclone
+- A simple way to clone GitHub repos
 # linend
 - Change line endings
 # math